brisbane-elixir/todo/elixir_in_action_part_2.md

 end
 ```

-Notice the use of `superviser` instead of `worker`.
+Notice the use of `supervisor` instead of `worker`.
 This information is mostly used for hot code upgrades.
 Our database workers are now properly supervised!
 A few of our tests need updating for our new implementation - I'll leave that as an exercise for the reader!
 Note, there are still improvements we can make to our